nicholaspalomo/panda_ros2_gazebo/README.md

 ```
 $ ros2 launch panda_ros2_gazebo bringup.launch.py name:=<demo>
 ```
 where `<demo>` is the name of the demo you wish to run.
-Note that at the moment there are two demos available:
+Note that at the moment there are three demos available:

-- `follow` - the Panda will just follow a circular trajectory, and
+- `follow` - the Panda will just follow a circular trajectory,
+- `picknplace` - the Panda will pick up cubes that are spawned at random locations in its workspace and attempt to place them together in a line, and
 - `teleop` - control the Panda with full teleoperation.
 See the documentation [here](https://github.com/nicholaspalomo/panda_teleop).

 After launching the teleop example, open a new terminal and source your colcon workspace.